WeirauchLab/COSMO/README.md

     # move the unpacked directory to 'MOODS', where the Makefile expects it
     mv MOODS-1.0.2.1 MOODS

+Again, if your Python is in a virtual environment, **make sure it is activated**.
 You should be able to `make moods` at this point, and the Makefile will guide you through the rest of the steps.
 But here's the completely manual way to reproduce what the Makefile does:

     pushd MOODS/src
     make